Information on your stimulus payment

 Amounts will be doubled for joint filers.
 Dependents include full-time students younger than 24 and adult dependents.
 Payments will be based on 2019 or 2020 tax returns.
 The Treasury Department could provide payments to individuals who have not yet filed their 2020 tax returns based on the latest return information available to the department.

 I am not typically required to file a tax return.
 Can I still receive payment?

-Generally, funds from the EIP direct deposit should be available to consumers beginning April 15, 2020, and paper checks will be mailed beginning the week of April 20.
-The paper checks will be mailed in batches over the next 8-10 weeks.
-The exact date you receive your EIP may vary and is due to a number of factors, including but not limited to: method of delivery (paper check versus direct deposit) or whether or not the account information the IRS has on file for you is current.
+The U.S. Treasury has communicated it will issue payments as soon as possible.
+The exact date you receive your payment may vary and is due to a number of factors, including but not limited to: method of delivery (paper check versus direct deposit) or whether or not the account information the IRS has on file for you is current.

 My account number changed when Synovus acquired my bank.
 Does this mean my direct deposit will be affected?

 If you are a prior customer of Florida Community Bank, your direct deposit will post to your new Synovus account.

 What happens to my direct deposit if my Synovus account is currently overdrawn?